The driver should inform you as soon as possible if they think they are going to be late returning the car.

 You have 48 hours following check-out to contact Getaround and request compensation.

 To submit a request for compensation, go to Your rentals > Completed rentals > Relevant rental > Customer Service tab > Submit a request.
-You will then have to attach the paper agreement (unless you have completed a mobile agreement) and explain to Getaround that your vehicle was returned late.
-In all cases, the driver still has to pay the usual rate for extending the rental, as well as any price updates.
+You will then have to attach the paper agreement (unless you have completed a mobile agreement or it was a Getaround Connect rental) and let us know that your vehicle was returned late.

-NB: After 24 hours, you should report the theft and inform Getaround.
+NB: After 24 hours, you should report the vehicle as stolen to the police and inform Getaround.